 Students have the right to withdraw from LACM at any time by providing written notice using LACM's Withdrawal Form which can be obtained from the Office of Academic Advising.
-Grades is submitted through Week 6.
-Any withdrawal notice submitted after Week 6 will result in final grades based upon all in-progressgrades at the time of submission, combined with zeros for any assignments, exams, performances, attendance, or other grades after the date the withdrawal form is submitted.
-The student will be sent an official letter via LACM student email from the Officeof the Registrar which notifies the student the withdrawal hasbeen processed.
+Grades of W (withdrawal) are recorded on the student's academic transcript for each in-progress course if the withdrawal notice is submitted through Week 6.
+Any withdrawal notice submitted after Week 6 will result in final grades based upon with zeros for any assignments, exams, performances, attendance, or other grades after the date the withdrawal form is submitted.
+The student will be sent an official letter via LACM student email from the Office of the Registrar which notifies the student the withdrawal hasbeen processed.